 For example, depending on the location of your home airport, a flight to Cozumel can easily run you $400 – $800 per person (pricing flights from Dallas and Chicago, respectively).
 All of a sudden, the remaining $95 per person, per day price difference is easily wiped out when you add the cost of airfare to the cheapest of the 3 destinations you will visit.

-Granted, very few of us would fly to all 3 destinations as part of a single vacation because its both too expensive and would make the vacation too hectic.
+Granted, very few of us would fly to all 3 destinations as part of a single vacation because it’s both too expensive and would make the vacation too hectic.
 But the value and benefit of a cruise are that you can visit several destinations without an overwhelming cost or such a hectic trip that it sucks the fun out of the experience.
 A Disney Cruise allows you to travel to multiple destinations in one relaxing trip, something many of us only dream of.

-Food and location are more than enough to justify the price difference on paper, but those two items are the only items which increase the relative value of a cruise.
+Food and location are more than enough to justify the price difference on paper, but those two items are the only items that increase the relative value of a cruise.
 In the harder to classify category is the additional entertainment value.
-Aboard a cruise, you will experience Broadway caliber shows that each could justify a $100+ price tag.
+Aboard a cruise, you will experience Broadway-caliber shows that each could justify a $100+ price tag.
 Alternatively, if you wish to catch a movie, each Disney Cruise ship has a movie theater on board that shows Disney movies at sea the same day they are released on land.

 And don’t think for a minute you’re losing iconic Disney Park entertainment like fireworks.
 Disney is the only cruise line to offer fireworks at sea.
 These options and many more will add significant additional value to your trip and they are all included in the price of your cruise.

 Also, note that you do not miss out on any characters when you’re taking a Disney Cruise.
-You can see all of your favorite characters on various different Disney Cruise Line itineraries, from the Disney Princesses to the Avengers to Star Wars characters, and of course Mickey Mouse and all his friends are onboard, too.
+You can see all of your favorite characters on various different Disney Cruise Line itineraries, from the Disney Princesses to the Avengers to Star Wars characters, and of course Mickey Mouse and all his friends are on board, too.
 When it comes to entertainment and amenities for Guests of all ages, Disney Cruise Line has just as much to offer as the Disney Parks — only it’s all in one place onboard the ship.

-Service: the Disney Difference
+Service: The Disney Difference

 Last but certainly not least is the level of service you will receive.
 Disney fans know how important Cast Members are to the Disney Parks experience.
 We love Cast Members and for many of us, they are a big part of the reason we keep coming back to Disney vacations.

-But consider for a moment how often you actually interact with those cast members while at the park.
+But consider for a moment how often you actually interact with those Cast Members while at the park.
 It’s not nearly as often as you will interact with them aboard the ship.
 With rotational dining and waitstaff onboard a Disney Cruise, your nightly meal will be served to you by the same waitstaff night after night even though you’re in a new dining room each night.
 This allows the Cast Members to really get to know you and your needs and preferences, which in turn allows Disney’s legendary service to become even more special.

 Interested in booking a Disney Cruise Line vacation?

-There are so many fun experiences for the whole family aboard Disney Cruise Line, from incomparable dining to Broadway-caliber shows.
+Whether you sail onboard the Disney Magic, Disney Wonder, Disney Dream, or Disney Fantasy, there are so many fun experiences for the whole family aboard Disney Cruise Line, from incomparable dining to Broadway-caliber shows.
 Don’t forget to check out Academy Travel so you can book your next vacation with an Authorized Disney Vacation Planner and take advantage of some amazing deals and experiences on your upcoming trip.
 We love using Academy Travel to make our Disney Cruise Line and other Disney vacations a total breeze.
 Click here to book your next Disney Cruise!